GermanLarp/roxivity/README.md

 That was practically a month ago now and still haven't heard shit about my account, he's been dodging dms or just not answering.
 Saying shit like *"i couldn't do it because i didn't get the rep i wanted"*, or *"i was busy ill get to it later"* meanwhile he's been active on cheatbreaker (in 2024) for hours every day.

+Until roxivity decides to stop egoing my dms this part will stay in the paste.

 I can only imagine what the *"customers with $5-20k accounts"* needing to be unlocked by t.me/grave's unlock service are experiencing.
 Yes, the t.me/grave unlock service is provided by roxivity, even though they don't tell you that.
 Wonder why the self-proclaimed "super-trusted" OG com member roxjvjty wouldn't want his name on that little operation.
 Probably because *abso-fucking-lutely nobody* would pay **$3k minimum** for the service if they knew roxivity would have their $20k account's OGI.

 ## Crybaby